Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Second-best Eco-driving Incentive Mechanism

-When the drivers report their types strategically, then the EDIM $(f,u)$ is said to be \textit{implementable} if it is incentive compatible and obedient.
-Consider an EDIM $(f,u)$, which will be referred to as second-best, where
+When the drivers report their types strategically, then the EDIM $(f,u)$ is incentive compatible\footnote{Here, we mean the \textit{ex-post} incentive compatibility: Given that $-i$ report $\theta_{-i}$ truthfully and comply with the recommendation $f_{-i}$, each driver $i$ finds it optimal to report $\theta_i$ truthfully and comply with the recommendation $f_i$.} if it is truthful and obedient \cite{bonatti2024}.
+Consider an EDIM $(f,u)$, which will be referred to as \textit{second-best}, where

 and for every $i\in\mc N$,